 - Competitive process

-- Aimed at businesses over 3 years of age with strong growth plans, targeting creation of 5-10 new jobs over next 3 years
+- Aimed at businesses over 3 years of age with strong growth plans, targeting the creation of 5-10 new jobs over the next 3 years

-- Programme provides expert advice and 121 coaching to help SME’s realise their potential
+- The programme provides expert advice and 121 coaching to help SME’s realise their potential

 - Covers financial management, sales, planning & marketing

 15. Leeds City Region – Supply Chain Programme – Grant & Advice – http://www.supplychainlcr.co.uk